michaelwan/michaelwan.github.io/README.md

-# writings
+# Writings By Haoran (Michael) Wan
-Writings by Michael Wan
+This project contains writings by Michael Wan.